-Title: Assistant Professor of School of Information; Co-Director, Berkeley Center for Law and Technology
+Title: Assistant Professor of School of Information; Co-Director, Berkeley Center for Law & Technology

 Email Address: firstname.lastname@example.org

 Deirdre K. Mulligan is a professor of law at the UC Berkeley School of Information and a Faculty Director of the Berkeley Center for Law and Technology.
 She was the founding director of the Samuelson Clinic, which she led from 2001-2008.
 Before coming to Boalt, she was staff counsel at the Center for Democracy & Technology in Washington.

 Professor Mulligan's current research agenda focuses on information privacy and security.
 Current projects include qualitative interviews to understand the institutionalization and management of privacy within corporate America, and role of law in corporate information security policy and practice.
 Other areas of current research include digital rights management technology and privacy and security issues in sensor networks and visual surveillance systems, and alternative legal strategies to advance network security.